-Intensive links are maintained with the European Commission whose ITS related activities such as the iMobility initiative and the C-ITS Deployment Platform aim to stimulate the deployment of Cooperative ITS.
+Intensive links are maintained with the European Commission whose ITS related activities aim to stimulate the deployment of Cooperative ITS.
 The European Commission standardization request M/453 in the field of information and communication technologies to support the interoperability of Co-operative Systems for Intelligent Transport in the European Community as well as the standardization request M/546 on Intelligent Transport Systems in urban areas stresses this importance.

 Due to the international nature of this work the ETSI automotive community cooperates closely with other international standardization organizations such as ISO, CEN, IEEE, SAE, ARIB, TTA, IETF and ITU in order to achieve internationally deployed and harmonised standards on ITS, essential to achieve worldwide interoperability.

-ETSI TC ERM develops standards for both Automatic Cruise Control (ACC) radar and anti-collision radar.
+ETSI TC ERM TGSRR develops standards for both Automatic Cruise Control (ACC) radar and anti-collision radar.

 ETSI has published the following documents for ACC:

-ETSI has published the following documents for anti-collision radar:
+ETSI has also published the following documents for anti-collision/automotive radar:

 Get the latest information on ETSI's standardization activities here!